CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 ```

 The `dig` command works as follows:
-- `dig` Stands for **Domain Information Groper** and is used for performing DNS lookups, i.e., querying DNS nameservers to obtain information about domain names, IP addresses, and other DNS-related data.
+- `dig` Stands for **Domain Information Groper** and it is used for performing DNS lookups, i.e., querying DNS nameservers to obtain information about domain names, IP addresses, and other DNS-related data.
 - `+short` This is used to request a more concise output.
 - `test.thm.com` The domain name for which we want to perofrm a DNS query.

-We can also answer the room's question by resolving `flag.thm.com`:
+We can answer the room's question by resolving `flag.thm.com`:

 ![DNS Flag1](dns-flag1.png)

 ### 7.2 DNS Manual Data Exfiltration

-DNS's primary purpose it to **resolve domain names to IP addresses** and vice versa.
-Since DNS is not a transport protocol, **DNS traffic is not regurarly monitored**, and, in addition, most company **firewalls will allow DNS traffic** to pass through.
+As we already know, DNS's primary purpose it to **resolve domain names to IP addresses** and vice versa.
+The pros of using DNS for Data Exfil is that because it is not a transport protocol, **DNS traffic is not regurarly monitored**, and, in addition, most company **firewalls will allow DNS traffic** to pass through.

-Although the above might seem ideal, DNS has also some limitations:
+Nevertheless, DNS has also some limitations:
 1. The maximum length of the **Fully Qualified Domain Name (FQDN)** is 255 characters.
-2. The maximum length of the **subdomain name**, aka label, is 63 characters.
+2. The maximum length of the **subdomain name** is 63 characters.

 ![DNS Limitations](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d617515c8cd8348d0b4e68f/room-content/8bbc858294e45de16712024af22181fc.png)